DimaMukhin/intern.apply-android/README.md

 Please see the [main repository](https://github.com/DimaMukhin/intern.apply) of the project for more information.

-## Bugs
+## Code Debt/Bugs

 1. the test server run's on every build - for example: when you build project, run app or tests
-    - Code debt: we need the test server for system tests but couldn't find a fix, we plan to talk you about this and find a better way if any exists.
-Also this only happens in development environment.
+    - Code debt: we need the test server for system tests but couldn't find a fix, we plan to talk to you about this and find a better way if any exists.
+Also this only happens in the development environment.
 2. the test server run's twice - once in configuration phase and then again in execution phase.
+This however does not affects anything as the second run will terminate immediately.

 ## running the application on production mode